Eluinhost/ChunkBiomes/README.md

 It is highly recommended to use WorldBorder when you want to use this plugin as stuctures can break the outer walls allowing people to escape the map through the holes.

+All empty 'outside' chunks are generated with a y=0 bedrock layer.
+All of the walls drawn also contain bedrock at y=0.
+This is to combat a vanilla world generation bug caused by exposed void which can crash the server.

 ## Install

 Place the JAR in the plugin folder.